1854books/the1854project/README.md

 Apte, Vaman Shivram. *Apte Practical Sanskrit-English Dictionary.* Shiralkar, 1890.

-Douglas J. Ficek, "Man is a Yes": Fanon, Liberation and the Playful Politics of Philosophical Archaeology, doctoral dissertation submitted to the Faculty of Temple University, August 2013.

-Swami Nikhilānand. *Self-Knowledge: An English Translation of Sankaracharya Atmabodha with Notes, Comments, and Introduction.* Sri Ramakrishna Math, 1947.

 Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી \[Etymological
 Gujarati-English Dictionary\].* 2nd Edition, Asian Educational Services, 2002.

+Douglas J. Ficek, "Man is a Yes": Fanon, Liberation and the Playful Politics of Philosophical Archaeology, doctoral dissertation submitted to the Faculty of Temple University, August 2013.

 Hannah-Jones, Nikole. *The 1619 Project: A New Origin Story.* Random House Publishing Group, 2021.

+Kaṭha and Praśna Upaniṣads.
+Translated by S. Sitarama Sastri, with commentary attributed to Śaṅkara, vol. 2 of The Upanishads and Sri Sankara’s Commentary, V.C.
+Seshacharri, 1923

 ## Contributors